mehmetakbulut/io-redirect/README.md

 ## Contributing

-This project is maintained by Mehmet Akbulut and everyone are welcome to contribute.
+This project is maintained by Mehmet Akbulut.
+Everyone is welcome to contribute.

 Feel free to open an issue or a pull request.
 Please do not submit any PRs with proprietary content.